Car stolen with 1-year-old boy in back seat in Southwest Philadelphia

 It took police roughly 40 minutes to track down the car because they said the back driveway was in a secluded area.

-Investigators with the special victims' unit are working the case as a kidnapping and are searching for possible surveillance video, according to police.
+Investigators with the special victims' unit are working the case as a kidnapping since the child was taken and are searching for possible surveillance video, according to police.

 Car stolen with 1-year-old boy in back seat in Southwest Philadelphia